Image

 What Happens If This Isn’t My First DWI in St. Francois County, MO?

-If this is your second DWI arrest in St. Francois County, MO, you will likely be facing class A misdemeanor charges, encompassing possible penalties like:
+If you find yourself facing a second DWI arrest in St. Francois County, MO, you will likely be facing class A misdemeanor charges, encompassing potential penalties like:

 • No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)